CryptoSingh1337/rust/README.md

 Functions can return values to the code that calls them.
 We must declare the type after an arrow (`->`).
 In Rust, the return value of the function is same as the value of the final expression in the block of the body of a function.

-Although we can use `return` keyword to return from the function, but most functions return te last expression implicitly.
+Although we can use `return` keyword to return from the function, but most functions return the last expression implicitly.

 > Function declaration order does not matter in Rust but it must be in the scope.